less/old-lesscss.org/templates/pages/doc.md

     #header { color: #6c94be; }

+It is also possible to define variables with a variable name:

+    @fnord: "I am fnord.";
+    @var: 'fnord';
+    content: @@var;

+Which compiles to:

+    content: "I am fnord.";

-Note that variables are actually 'constants' in that they can only be defined once.
+Note that variables in LESS are actually 'constants' in that they can only be defined once.

 Mixins
 ------